 "Tooth sensitivity can become a lifetime problem, limiting things we like to drink and even food choices.
 "It hurts to consume cold and hot foods and beverages.
 Some of my patients tell me when they go outside in the winter they don't open their mouth because the cold air causes pain."

 You could crown all your teeth but that is costly and a rather extreme solution."

 Dr. McFarland said a significant number of scientific studies have shown a relationship between the consumption of soda and enamel erosion and cavities.

 She said it's best not to drink soda at all, but she offers tips for those who continue to drink it:

 - Limit consumption of soda to meal time;

 - Brush your teeth afterwards—toothpaste re-mineralizes or strengthens areas where acid weakened the teeth;

 - If tooth brushing is not possible, at least rinse out your mouth with water;

 - Chew sugar free gum or better yet, gum containing Xylitol.

-Explore further: Sports and energy drinks responsible for irreversible damage to teeth
+Explore further: Soda and illegal drugs cause similar damage to teeth